 We Cannot Go On Without You: If the character currently controlled dies, it's Game Over, even if the other two characters are still at full health.

 Averted in Gauntlet Mode in 3 Ultimate, where you control a squad of five characters that are all out.
 If one of them dies, you can still use one of the others.
 However unless if you revive them before the exit, you will lose them for the stage.

 WO3 starts off with almost everyone dying, with the story being to go back to avert this incident.

-Near the end of Chapter 3 we have the reveal That Da Ji had been hiding the body of Orochi X, which turns into the Hydra, which is revealed to be a manifesation of Orochi's raw power.
-Oh, and Shuten Doji is revealed to be a manifestation of Orochi's conciousness.
+Near the end of Chapter 3 we have the reveal that Da Ji had been hiding the body of Orochi X, which turns into the Hydra, which is revealed to be a manifestation of Orochi's raw power.
+Oh, and Shuten Dōji is revealed to be a manifestation of Orochi's conciousness.

 What If?: This is the basis for many of the Dream Stages, set scenarios that allow for cool, strange, and outright peculiar combinations, and also give some depth to some of the characters.